Blue (web series)

 Blue is an American drama web series created by Rodrigo García and starring Julia Stiles.
 The pilot episode aired on June 11, 2012.
 It originally aired on the WIGS channel on YouTube but eventually streamed on Hulu, Fox.com, and WIGS' own website for its third season, which takes the form of four long-form episodes lasting 40–60 minutes rather than the shorter episodes of the first two seasons.

 Since its release, Blue has garnered several accolades, including a Satellite Award nomination in 2013, Art Directors Guild Award nomination for Production Design - (Myers) in 2014, and three IAWTV Awards, for Best Director – Drama (García) in 2014 and Best Actress – Drama (Stiles) in 2013 and 2014.

 Plot

-Blue (Julia Stiles) is a mother with a secret life as a sex worker.
+Blue (Julia Stiles) is a mother living in Los Angeles with a secret life as a sex worker.
 She’ll do anything to keep it from her son Josh (Uriah Shelton).
 But her past has other plans.